frePPLe/frepple/doc/installation-guide/linux-binaries.rst

 .. tip::
    For security reasons it is recommended to change the password of the admin user.
+   Until it is changed, a message is displayed on the login page.

 **************************
 Debian installation script